RedisLabs/redislabs-docs/content/rs/administering/active-active.md

 - Configure the network so that all nodes in each cluster can connect to the proxy port and the cluster admin port (9443) of each cluster.
 - Confirm that a [network time service](#network-time-service-ntp-or-chrony) is configured and running on each node in all clusters.

-## Active-Active Database Current Limitations
+## Active-Active database current limitations

 1. RS is limited to five participating clusters or instances in an Active-Active database.
 1. An existing database cannot be changed into an Active-Active database.
 To move data from an existing database to an Active-Active database you must create a new Active-Active database and migrate the data.